Gerosullivan/Pangur/context/spec.md

 - `Hearts`: Cat / mouse health.
 When a cat or mouse reaches 0 hearts it is removed.
 Mice can continue upgrading beyond `2/2` in +1/+1 steps every time they successfully eat grain while standing on a shadow cell.
 - `Stunned (mouse only)`: Mouse skips its attack/eat actions for the rest of the current turn cycle.
 - Mouse stat formats: `1/1` (attack/health base) or `2/2` (attack/health after grain).
 - `Nearest` (adjacent): Any cell that shares an edge **or** a corner with the origin cell (orthogonal or diagonal).
-This definition applies to cat/mouse attack ranges, aura checks, and terrain effects that reference “closest” cells (e.g., gate meow zones).
+This definition applies to cat/mouse attack ranges, aura checks, and terrain effects that reference “closest” cells (e.g., entrance meow zones).

 ## 4. Turn Loop Overview